slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'You’re not supposed to optimize for money; you’re supposed to optimize for happiness.' -- Mr. Money Mustache*

-> *'Some people are so poor, all they have is money.' -- Patrick Meagher*

 > *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
 I prefer buying things.
 Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*

 > *'Don’t think money does everything or you are going to end up doing everything for money.' -- Voltaire*